 3: Look for Entrance Holes

-Looking for entrance holes may not be enough proof since termites also leave entrance and exit holes for the same reason.
+Looking for entrance holes may not be enough proof, since termites also leave entrance and exit holes for the same reason.

 4: Look for Signs of Deteriorating Tree Health

 Lastly, you can also observe the overall health of trees.
-Trees that have dying branches or discolored leaves are a sign of poor health, and can possibly be from tunneling carpenter ants.
+Trees that have dying branches or discolored leaves are a sign of poor health, and can be from tunneling carpenter ants.

 Pesticide Sprays

 Demon WP is another great option to consider if you prefer spray insecticides.
 The product comes in the form of a powder that can be mixed with water in a one-gallon sprayer.
-The main chemical in Demon WP is cypermethrin which attacks the central nervous system of carpenter ants resulting in death within minutes of exposure.
+The main chemical in Demon WP is cypermethrin, which attacks the central nervous system of carpenter ants, resulting in death within minutes of exposure.

 The best aspect of this product is the strong residual effect once it dries onto applied surfaces.
 The residual remains effective for up to 3 months and will spread to carpenter ants that cross through it and pass the chemical to other ants within the nest.
+Demon WP has a 3-month residual, can kill an entire carpenter ant nest, and one packet makes 2–4 gallons of solution.
+Alternatively, it leaves a powdery residue on surfaces.

 Foams